jaydeep raijada

 About

 I design reward functions, build training environments, and check whether techniques that work on large models still work when you shrink them ~70×.
 By day I'm an Analyst at Lowe's.
-On the side I'm running post-training experiments and exploring continual learning and self-distillation for sub-1B models.
+On the side I'm running a small-scale research program on on-policy distillation and continual learning: how to schedule multiple specialist teachers, when distribution-level supervision beats sampled tokens, and whether self-distillation survives weak in-context learning.
 Recently placed in the top 100 at the HuggingFace × Meta OpenEnv Hackathon in Bangalore.

 Currently